 Inside the African Savannah, grazing rhinos and giraffes are the stars.
 At the South American Pampas, you'll see emus, tapirs, and the largest rodents in the world, the capybaras.
 Jaguar Jungle, built to resemble a misty Mayan rainforest, is where you'll find the mysterious and sacred jaguars.

 The Asian Domain is home to some of the Zoo's most famous stars, Asian elephants, Panya and Jean.
 These two larger-than-life ladies are the "showgirls" of the Zoo.
-King Rex and King Zulu, rare white tigers, draw a huge crowd along with the critically endangered Amur leopards.
+The rare white tiger, draws a huge crowd along with the critically endangered Amur leopards.

 Long hot day in New Orleans?
-Cool the kids off at the seasonal Cool Zoo, a wet-n-wild water park on Zoo grounds.
+Cool the kids off at the seasonal Cool Zoo and Gator Run, a wet-n-wild water park and lazy river on Zoo grounds.
 An additional, nominal entry fee gets your kiddos into the water park and all of its fun features, including jumping water spouts, a gator waterslide, squirting, spraying park features, and three different splash zones to suit different age groups (one is dedicated for toddlers only).

 Audubon Zoo sits inside the sprawling fields of oaks and lagoons in Audubon Park, and if you're planning a trip to the Zoo, you'll want to set aside an entire day to explore it all.